jotruebl/Pyce_Tools/docs/getting_started.rst

 3.4.1 Calculating Confidence Intervals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Error bars are usually given as xxx.
-This is carried out using :py:func:`pyce_tools.calculate_wilson_errors`.
+This is carried out using :py:func:`.calculate_wilson_errors`.
 The function itself is not pretty but it gets the job done.
 The output csv file is saved in the same location as the cleaned combined time series data file described in Section `3.4 Cleaning Calculated Report Files`_ and with the same naming convention, but with ‘wilson_error’ appended to the end.

-Lower and upper bounds for blank subtracted frozen fraction of tubes (upperBound, lowerBound) are calculated using subfunctions (:py:func:`pyce_tools.wilsonLower` and :py:func:`pyce_tools.wilsonUpper`).
+Lower and upper bounds for blank subtracted frozen fraction of tubes (upperBound, lowerBound) are calculated using subfunctions (:py:func:`.wilsonLower` and :py:func:`.wilsonUpper`).
 These fractions are then converted to a number of blank subtracted tubes that are frozen (upper_N-BLNK, lower_N-BLNK, respectively).
 These bounds are then converted into INP/tube upper and lower bounds.
 Then they are converted to IN/mL and IN/L upper and lower bounds.
 Finally, the difference between each bound and the original observed value is calculated to determine the size of the error bars and saved as error_y and error_minus_y.
 The confidence interval of the uncertainty can be changed by using a different sigma value in the template spreadsheets.

 For seawater samples, the units are INP/L seawater.
 For aerosol samples, the units are INP/L air.